Restructuring the workplace post Covid-19 - FAQs for employers

-For full details, see our inbrief on collective redundancies.
+For an explanation of what collective consultation involves, see our inbrief on collective redundancies.

-What issues should we be aware of when collectively consulting with a workforce who are on furlough or remote working?
+How do we collectively consult a workforce who are working reduced hours or remote working?

-Coronavirus has created a situation where many employees are on furlough, working from home, self-isolating or practising social distancing.
+Coronavirus has created a situation where many employees are working from home, self-isolating or practising social distancing.
+This is likely to continue during 2021, particularly as more employers introduce hybrid and flexible working.
 This makes collective consultation a challenge, as it would normally be done in person.

-Previous case law has shown that carrying out information and consultation obligations remotely is permissible, and it is unlikely that this would be regarded as a problem in the current, highly unusual circumstances.
+Previous case law has shown that carrying out information and consultation obligations remotely is permissible, and it is unlikely that this would be regarded as a problem in the current circumstances.

-Employers can make use of technology to hold online “town halls” to inform employees about proposed measures and prepare to run several of these to ensure the whole workforce is notified properly rather than via the grapevine.
+Employers can hold online “town halls” to inform employees about proposed measures and prepare to run several of these to ensure the whole workforce is notified properly rather than via the grapevine.